Wolfgang (wrestler)

-Barry Young (born 3 December 1986) is a Scottish professional wrestler.
-He is best known for his time in WWE, where he performed on the NXT brand, under the ring name Wolfgang.
-He was a member of Gallus and is a former NXT Tag Team champion with stable mate Mark Coffey, as well as being a former tag team champion in now defunct NXT UK brand alongside Mark Coffey.
+Barry Young (born 3 December 1986), better known by the ring name Wolfgang, is a Scottish professional wrestler.
+He is signed to Major League Wrestling (MLW), where he is a member of Glasgow Boys On Top.
+He also makes appearances on the British independent circuit.
+He is best known for his time in WWE, where he performed on the NXT brand as a member of Gallus.
+He was a former one-time NXT and NXT UK Tag Team Champion with Mark Coffey.

 Young is also known for his tenure with Insane Championship Wrestling (ICW), where he was a former ICW World Heavyweight champion and a former ICW Zero-G champion.

 Professional wrestling career

 Insane Championship Wrestling

 Wolfgang debuted on Insane Championship Wrestling's debut show in 2006 and challenged Drew Galloway for the ICW Heavyweight Championship at the next event.

 Wolfgang captured his first championship in ICW at ICW: Tramspotting in 2013 when he defeated Andy Wild for the ICW Zero-G Championship.
 On 31 October 2017, Wolfgang defeated Joe Coffey for the ICW World Heavyweight Championship.
 He held the title for 189 days before losing it to Trent Seven.